Fix iMessage and FaceTime Activation Errors with iOS 10, iOS 9, iOS 8

 Some iOS users have reported problems activating iMessage and FaceTime on their freshly updated iPhone, iPad, and iPod touch devices.
 Some of the initial activation errors were probably due to immense simultaneous demand being placed on Apple servers, but since some people are still experiencing this problem after the initial iOS update release rush, we think it’s worth addressing with a few solutions to remedy the issue.

 Most of iMessage and FaceTime activation errors are one or both of the following; either a device gets stuck on “Waiting for activation…” or you get stuck with a lovingly vague popup alert that says “An error occurred during activation.
-Try again.” which looks like this:
+Try again.”

 That is exactly the kind of error message we’re looking to resolve here, so follow the steps in order and you should be able to get your services functioning again in short order.